Electric Bike Laws in Queens, NY: Are E-Bikes a Threat to Public Safety?

 New York requires all automobile owners to have a Personal Injury Protection insurance policy as part of their auto insurance coverage.
 Whether you are eligible for no-fault insurance benefits after an e-bike accident depends on the classification of the e-bike or electric scooter you were riding when the accident occurred.

 If you were riding an e-bike or Class C electric scooter, one with a top speed of no more than 20 miles per hour, you would be considered a pedestrian for the purposes of no-fault insurance coverage.
-If you were injured by a motorist while riding an e-bike in New York City, the motorist’s Personal Injury Protection policy would cover your initial medical expenses as an injured rider.
+If you were injured by a motorist while riding an e-bike in Queens, the motorist’s Personal Injury Protection policy would cover your initial medical expenses as an injured rider.
 The driver’s no-fault policy also covers pedestrians and cyclists injured by the driver.

 If your injuries are serious and the at-fault driver’s PIP insurance is not enough to cover your medical expenses, then you may have a right to file an injury claim against the at-fault driver’s liability insurance.